chelaxian/openai-telegram-bot/README.md

 ## TRY CHATTING WITH GPT3

-    /hello
+    /start - Start listening and answering to messages /stop - Stop listening and answering to messages /clear - History clearing and starting over

+Example:
-    /ask write a tweet about why is important to have work-life-balance
+write a tweet about why is important to have work-life-balance